Cinemagraphe

 Cat People - Released December 25, 1942.
 Directed by Jacques Tourneur

-Psychology and superstition collide in this 1942 film from Val Lewton and Jacques Tourneur.
-Irena Dubrovna (Simone Simon) is a European emigree who finds herself torn between her love for her new American husband (played by Kent Smith) and her family tradition of fear about uncontrollably turning into a panther when emotionally triggered.
-When the husband grows impatient with these old-world fears and Irena's progress working with a local psychologist (Tom Conway) isn't moving fast enough, he turns to a work colleague (played by Jane Randolph) for comfort, and a dangerous love-triangle has been formed.
+Psychology and superstition collide in this 1942 film from producer Val Lewton and director Jacques Tourneur.
+Cat People tells the story of Irena Dubrovna (Simone Simon), a European émigrée torn between her love for her new American husband (played by Kent Smith) and her fear, derived from her Old World family traditions, of uncontrollably turning into a panther when emotionally triggered.
+When her husband grows impatient with Irena’s progress in therapy under local psychologist Dr. Louis Judd (Tom Conway), he seeks comfort from a work colleague (played by Jane Randolph)—and a dangerous love triangle begins to take shape.

 Director Jacques Tourneur (son of silent film director Maurice Tourneur) works with his screen imagery often by way of subtraction: as the tension is increased, less and less is shown, with shadow and ambiguous movement filling the mundane urban setting where Irena confronts her troubles.